VB Lecture Notes - For Loops

 then the number of loop iterations can easily be calculated with the formula

-Be wary of the fencepost error which results from not adding 1 in this formula.
+Be careful of the fencepost error which results from not adding 1 in this formula.
 The fencepost error is dangerous since it causes computer programmers to underestimate the overall number

 of loop iterations by one.
 If you built a fence with 4 fencerails then you need 5 fenceposts.
 That is, you need one more fencepost than fencerails.
 The fencepost error is also known as an off-by-one-bug